facebook/react/docs/docs/reference-test-renderer.md

 testInstance.findAllByProps(props)
 ```

-Find all descendant testInstances that matches the provided props.
+Find all descendant test instances with the provided `props`.

 ### `testInstance.instance`